JMBurley/Rules_of_Data_Science/README.md

 <details>
   <summary><b>Models are (almost never) a true understanding of the underlying dynamics. </b></summary>

-  AKA _“All models are wrong, but some models are useful”_
+  AKA _“All models are wrong, but some models are useful.”_

   See: next two rules ”Models are terrible at extrapolation” “Models are a snapshot of inferred relationships”.
 Best practice in response to this is understanding & accepting those limitations and planning accordingly.

   At time of writing (Dec 2022), this rule is correct.
 But we may see future model architectures that can better provide causative understanding of systems and extrapolate in a more reasonable fashion.